hylin0/hylin0/README.md

 👀 About Me!
   - Currently 2nd Year University Student @ Staffordshire University
   - I am from Leeds
-  - Love games and art (absolutely hate painting!)
+  - Love games and art
   - 🌱 Currently learning:
       - BSci (Hons) Games Design and Programming
-      - Potential extra-curricular activities to be posted...
+      - Committed towards Game Jams which included a submission at the Ludem Dare 50 Jam along with a failed attempt at the Game Off 2022
   - 📫 How to reach me:
       - l011139l@student.staffs.ac.uk (Student Email)
       - haoyu.lin03@gmail.com (Personal)

 - 🎮 Favourite Games:
     - League of Legends
-    - Rainbow Six Siege
+    - Cyberpunk
-    - Halo (ALL OF THEM)
+    - Halo
+    - Elden
+    - Elden Ring
     - and many more...

 <!---